typhonius/acquia_cli/README.md

 # Deploy the develop-build branch to the test environment and run all config update steps
 ./bin/acquiacli preprod:deploy prod:acquia test develop-build

-# Copy the database and files from production to all non-production environments.
-./bin/acquiacli preprod:prepare:all prod:acquia
 ````

 ## Creating a Phar